 Even with the advance of man and the introduction of his machines, the area is still beautiful with its wild spots along the rivers and the shores.
 Soon the budding crepe myrtles will blossom, coloring our neighborhoods with brilliant reds, pinks, purples and whites and scenting the air with the smell of spring.
 It doesn’t get much better than this.

-I’m fortunate to count many writers as my friends, and you can catch me blogging with the Tea & Strumpet crew.
-Look for me talking about crazy stuff that happens in newsrooms the fourth Monday of every month.
-On the 22nd of each month, I blog with the Roses of Prose.
+I’m fortunate to count many writers as my friends, and you can catch me blogging on the 22nd of each month with the Roses of Prose.